 ABOUT THE SPACE

-PÎYÊSÎW WÂSKÂHIKAN (Thunderbird House) is a dedicated Indigenous space within Edmonton's Stanley Milner Library built for ceremony and gatherings.
+PÎYÊSÎW WÂSKÂHIKAN (Thunderbird House) is a dedicated Indigenous space built for ceremony and gatherings within Edmonton's Stanley Milner Library.

 The curved glass wall features an art installation by Joi T. Arcand.
 Carbon Graphics in Edmonton was proud to produce and install this vibrant piece using 3M Dichroic film.
-It showcases the name Elders Jo-Ann and Jerry Saddleback gave to the space.
+It showcases the name given to the space by Elders Jo-Ann and Jerry Saddleback.

 The walls, ceiling, and floor are all made of white poplar, which is a significant tree to all Indigenous nations in the Edmonton area.
 Thunderbird House features a dedicated air circulation system that allows people to smudge without having to shut off the fire alarm system.